When you look at today’s migration patterns, you might be surprised at where the New America is moving.

 “The message is: Do it your own pace, do it your way, you have a home here,” Tran says.

-This is a great opportunity as well for the realtors and homebuilders as they reinvent the sprawling landscape to suit the aesthetic tastes of their diversifying clientele.
+This is also a great opportunity for the realtors and homebuilders as they reinvent the sprawling landscape to suit the aesthetic tastes of their diversifying clientele.
 Local architect Tim Cisneros is currently working on a $10 million dollar Indian wedding facility in Sugar Land that will be capped by a helipad and bridge built to withstand an elephant’s weight for the groom’s entrance.
 Cisneros serves some of Houston’s most entrepreneurial immigrants, his portfolio including a Chinese museum of history and culture (“Forbidden Gardens”), multiple Indian restaurants and a Messianic Jewish worship center.
 Each project involves an anthropological education.

 Cisneros recalls: “When I was in the running to design a Daoist temple, I had to go to this ritual.
 They’d put the various names of the architect candidates into a calligraphic gold pot with sparks and smoke.
 My job depended on whether some karma favored my name.”